How to Avoid Presentation Anxiety [Public Speaking]

 Presentation anxiety is a response to fear and it manifests itself in a number of ways.
 Physically, for example: in blushing, shaking, stuttering, sweating, being tongue tied.
 Mentally in being muddled, feelings of not making sense, losing the thread.

 Possible causes of presentation anxiety includes:

-- Lack of confidence: Lack of self confidence can affect thinking, feelings, behaviour and body language.
-Labelling oneself unconfident means failing to appreciate the things we do do well.
+Lack of self confidence can affect thinking, feelings, behavior and body language.
+Labeling oneself not confident means failing to appreciate the things we do do well.
 Confidence comes from doing things and having a go, learning from our mistakes.

 Recommended: Check other articles on public speaking anxiety.